Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 The Church of St. Peter and St. Paul

 This is the most prestigious graveyard in Prague, the final resting place of famous artists and intellectuals since its founding in 1869.
 To the Czech people, there are many familiar names on the well-kept and ornate gravestones.
-The two most notable ones we noticed were for the Czech composers, Smetana and Dvorak.
-The first was in the main area and the second is under one of the arcades lining two sides of this very small cemetery.
+The two most notable ones we found were for the Czech composers, Smetana and Dvorak.
+The first was in the main area and the second is under one of the arcades lining two sides of the small cemetery.

 2. Observation Tower, Petrin Park